developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

-Among many benefits that Kratos brings to the table, many years of development and feedback from the community, following security best practices based on the well-known recommendations and standards, not reinventing the wheel, and separation of concern are just a few to name.
+Among many benefits that Kratos brings to the table, many years of development and feedback from the community, following security best practices based on the [well-known recommendations and standards], not reinventing the wheel, and separation of concern are just a few to name.

 I honestly rarely think of writing my own authentication and identity